elabftw/elabdoc/doc/sysadmin-guide.rst

 Start your staging instance with: `docker compose up -d`.
 Make sure to adjust DNS, certificates, load balancers, reverse proxies accordingly.

 Use the :ref:`Restore backup <restore-backup>` instructions to copy your production data into the staging instance.
-It is recommended to do that regularly, especially before updates, so the staging data is the same as production data and you will not have suprises.
+It is recommended to do that regularly, especially before updates, so the staging data is the same as production data and you will not have surprises.
 It's also a good opportunity to test your backups, if this has not been automated.

 Before a major release, update the staging instance, optionally asking users if everything looks good on this instance, and once everything is validated, you can upgrade the production instance.